inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Did YOU find a DIGITAL WATCH in YOUR box of VELVEETA?
 By protracting life, we do not duct one jot from the duration of ath.
 		-- Titus Lucretius Carus
 I'm sick of being trodn on!
-The Elr Gods say they can make me a man!
+The Elr Gods say they can  me a man!
 All it costs is my soul!
 I'll do it, cuz NOW I'M MAD!!!
 - Necronomicomics #1, Jack Herman & Jeff Dee
 If life is a stage, I want some better lighting.